GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no structural integrity, but just done by brute force and thousands of slaves.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Alan Kay*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts